CXuesong/BotBuilder.Standard/CSharp/README_NETCORE2.md

-# Notes on the .NET Core 2.0 ported Bot Builder SDK
+# Notes on the .NET Core 2.0 Ported Bot Builder SDK

 >   For Half Moon.
 Though I might have wandered much, much too far from the Tribe or the Clans.